 Getting officially nominated

 Do you enjoy the freedom that driving gives you?
-Would you like to help others enjoy it safely to?
+Would you like to help others enjoy it safely too?

-Driving Instructors teach people of all ages to drive – from teaching them how to start the car, through to passing their test.
+Driving instructors teach people of all ages to drive – from how to start the car to passing their test.
 It can be very rewarding seeing the progress they make each time they get behind the wheel.

-As a Driving Instructor you could earn anywhere between £20-£30 per hour, depending on what area you teach in and whether you work for yourself or a driving school franchise.
-Some people prefer to work for a driving school or agency first whilst they build up confidence in their teaching ability, whilst others prefer to work on a self-employed basis, choosing their own schedule – but it’s completely up to you!
+As a driving instructor, you could earn anywhere between £20-£30 per hour, depending on what area you teach in and whether you work for yourself or a driving school franchise.
+Some people prefer to work for a driving school or agency first whilst they build up confidence in their teaching ability, whereas others prefer to work on a self-employed basis, choosing their own schedule – but it’s completely up to you!

 The journey to becoming an Approved Driving Instructor (ADI), is a fairly straightforward three-step process.

-- Apply to the Driving Standards Vehicle Agency (DVSA) who will assess your suitability for the role.
+- Apply to the Driver and Vehicle Standards Agency (DVSA) who will assess your suitability for the role.
 They usually accept people who are:

-- Have had a full car driving license for at least 3 years.
+- Have had a full car driving license for at least three years

-- Be qualified to drive the same category of vehicle you’re supervising your students in.
+- Qualified to drive the same category of vehicle they plan on supervising students in

 Or find out more…

-If you’re interested in becoming a Teacher, then there are several routes that you can take to gain Qualified Teacher status, depending on what skills and qualifications you have already – from completing an undergraduate teacher-training degree, through to taking on a specialised training programme which is geared towards people who are retraining later in life.
+If you’re interested in becoming a teacher, then there are several routes that you can take to gain Qualified Teacher Status, depending on what skills and qualifications you have already – from completing an undergraduate teacher-training degree, through to taking on a specialised training programme that’s geared towards people who are retraining later in life.

 An option for those who have a great deal of experience in a subject area – but not necessarily a degree in it – is to join a Now Teach programme.
-You will receive school-led training, whilst working towards QTS and will also be supported thereafter once you become a Newly Qualified Teacher (NQT).
+You’ll receive school-led training whilst working towards QTS and will also be supported thereafter once you become a Newly Qualified Teacher (NQT).

 The programme is designed to respect and understand the leap of faith that people take when they consider starting a teaching degree later in life.
 Now Teach’s developed programme of wrap-around support aims to make sure that people remain in the profession long term.